Validators

 The Content Validator identifies content (Dashboards and Looks) that have errors.
 Often, these errors are due to missing references to LookML fields.

-Like the SQL Validator, you must specify the Looker project and Git branch to validate.
+Like the SQL Validator, you must specify the Looker project to validate.
+Spectacles tests production by default.

 Unlike the Looker Content Validator, which validates an entire Looker instance, the Spectacles Content Validator only displays errors caused by models and explores in the specified project.